caiks/TBOT03/README.md

 Conversely for rare choose most off-diagonal ie min size/parent-size.
 If cannot find any of sufficient fraction in interest mode, flip to rare mode, until cannot find any with small enough fractions and then flip back. lopsided models with low alignment might have high slice/parent fraction in the large slice.
 Really should record the parent alignment or implied diagonal in the decomp and use that for any of its child slices - although I suppose that we are really only interested in the largest slices.
 Probably lopsided models are wasteful but the slice/parent fraction will still tend to accelerate model induction

-unusual slices - likely but rare.
  Consider other modes such as repelled by unaligned

 we only have a few actions so random effective does explore pretty well and we cannot expect much advantage from likelihood selection